owen9825/website_ananke/content/en/join_us.md

 ![Rainbow lorikeets dancing around a bowl of water, in excitement](/images/membership/kool-aid_birds.gif)

 Drinking the Kool-Aid is done on an honour system.
 We should clarify though, the __rules for party membership__:
-* You must have a generally optistic view of computing.
+* You must have a generally optimistic view of computing.
 Has the Internet been beneficial to society for instance?
 * You must have some concern for other forms of life in our solar system, not just homo sapiens.
 Is it a bad thing if we kill some koalas in a tree, then chop it down and sell it as chipboard for a temporary wall?

 ## How do I join?